Climate-smart agriculture: Gender-responsive approach

 To increase the effectiveness and sustainability of CSA interventions, they must be designed to address gender inequalities and discriminations against people at risk.
-Women farmers are more prone to climate risk than men are.
-In developing countries, women have less access compared to men to productive resources, financial capital, and advisory services.
-They often tend to be excluded from decision making which may impact on their adoption of technologies and practices that could help them adapt to climatic conditions.
+Women farmers are more prone to climate risk than men are because, in developing countries, women have less access compared to men to productive resources, financial capital, and advisory services.
+They often tend to be excluded from decision making, which may impact on their adoption of technologies and practices that could help them adapt to climatic conditions.
 A gender-responsive approach to CSA tries to identify and address the diverse constraints faced by men and women and recognizes their specific capabilities.

 Climate-smart agriculture presents opportunities for women in agriculture to engage in sustainable production.

 Monitoring tools

-FAO has identified several tools for countries and individuals to assess, monitor and evaluate integral parts of CSA planning and implementation:
+The FAO has identified several tools for countries and individuals to assess, monitor, and evaluate integral parts of CSA planning and implementation: